 Because of the sheer number of people who pass through their doors, schools are places of strong memories, both happy and sad.
 California includes several haunted schools, including the Washington Elementary School in Alameda.

-The Black Diamond Mine and surrounding town is said to be haunted by the ghost of Sarah Norton.
+The Black Diamond Mine and surrounding town are said to be haunted by the ghost of Sarah Norton.
 Sarah was a midwife who died on her way to deliver a baby.
-Many remember her saying that she did not want a funeral, but the townspeople felt it was the right thing to do, so they tried to perform a burial service.
+Many remember her saying she did not want a funeral, but the townspeople felt it was the right thing to do, so they tried to perform a burial service.
 Twice, natural disasters such as fierce thunderstorms struck during the services.
-Finally Sarah was laid to rest but her ghost continues to haunt the area.
-Look for Sarah's ghost at the Rose Hill Cemetery.
+Finally, Sarah was laid to rest but her ghost continues to haunt the area.
+Look for Sarah's ghost at the Rose Hills Cemetery.
 She seems particularly fond of children and often appears to them.

 Southern California is a more metropolitan area than its Northern counterpart.
 Bustling with people, the area is also full of paranormal visitors.